Here is some important information about the sailing program at BLYC:

 Opti 7, 9:00 - 11:30 T,Th

-Beginner Opti class for seven years old (must be 7 yrs old by June 1) no experience necessary.
+Beginner Opti class for seven year-olds only (must be 7 years old by June 1).
+No experience necessary.
 This class is designed as an introduction to sailing with an emphasis on creating enthusiasm for the optimist pram, its parts and nautical terms.
 Participants move slowly from working with the boat on land to growing accustomed to the boat in the water, all with an eye to safety, comfort and fun.
 No boat usage fee is required at this level.
 Enrollment is limited.

 The Optimist 1 class is designed to teach the beginning sailor the basics: nautical terms, points of sail, sail trim, knots, capsizing and docking.
 By the conclusion of the class all sailors will have the opportunity to sail by themselves.
 Must be 8 years or older by June 1.
 Each participant must either use his/her own Opti or pay the Opti boat usage fee.
 Enrollment is limited.

 The Optimist 2 Sailing class is for sailors who have the Head Instructor's permission and have completed Opti 1.
 This class is designed to further hone the skills of sailing including: upwind sailing, sail trim, and tacking techniques.
 All students must be capable of sailing alone in the boat.
-Mandatory box test completion is required.
 Boat ownership is requested at this level, but boat rental is available.
 Opti 2 sailors who choose to race will need to participate in at least a minimum of two Green Fleet regattas.
 Enrollment is limited.

 The 420 racing class is for the advanced sailor/racer in the 420.
 In this class sailors learn to fine-tune all aspects of sailing: roll tacking/jibing, advanced sail trim at all points of sail and racing tactics.
 Participants are expected to race in the weekly LBIYRA interclubs.
 Sailors are also required to participate in other island and off-island regattas.
 Head Instructor’s permission is required to enroll.
 Each participant must own a boat.
 420 racers must be 12 years old and a minimum of 100 lbs/each with a combined 420 minimum of 230lbs.
 Enrollment is limited.